diogotcorreia/master-thesis/docs/content/ch05-results.typ

 #TheTool successfully identified the vulnerabilities in all of the projects,
 without raising any false positives.
-For two of the projects, however, it raised more than a single issue for the vulnerable code due to the presence of multiple sinks, but this is expected behaviour.
+For two of the projects, however, it raised two issues for the vulnerable code due to the presence of multiple sinks in the same function (i.e., two calls to `setattr`), but this is expected behaviour in those cases.
 The confusion matrix for these results can be seen in @tbl:results-vulnerable-pkgs, noting that the number of true negatives cannot be determined since it consists of all the remaining code in the codebase.